ZorroGuadaPavos/DishAdvisor/README.md

 <img src="preview.gif" alt="Preview" width="50%">

 ### Backend
-The backend is a Python-based service that handles API requests, processes reviews, and generates dish recommendations.
+The backend is a Python-based service built with FastAPI that handles API requests, processes reviews, and generates dish recommendations.
 Currently, for simplification, it uses the API from OpenAI to process the reviews, but we could use an open-source LLM like LLaMA 3.1.

 ### Frontend
 The frontend is a simple HTML/CSS/JavaScript application that interacts with the backend service and Google Maps API.